TopQuadrant/shacl/process.md

 Look in `target/`.

-You should see various files built including thebinary ".bin.zip", the javadoc (which is only done in the release cycle), `sources`, `tests` and `test-sources`.
+You should see various files built including the binary ".bin.zip", the javadoc (which is only done in the release cycle), `sources`, `tests` and `test-sources`.
 The files should have been signed and `.asc` files created.